-On Saturdays and Sundays beginning in July, Lime House rolls out its three-course brunch with free-flowing cocktails, beers, wines and spirits to whet appetites and loosen tongues.
+On Saturdays and Sundays, Lime House rolls out its three-course brunch with free-flowing cocktails, beers, wines and spirits to whet appetites and loosen tongues.

 On arrival, brunchers will be welcomed with Lime House’s signature punch made with Bajan Rum, hibiscus, cloves, cinnamon and lime—ask for the Sorrelade for the non-alcoholic version—before moving onto one of three tapas.
 Choose from the pan-friend shrimp with habanero served on a plantain coracle, a jerk chicken skewer or the island fav, Caribbean nachos.

-Across the two-hour brunch hanging with friends, you’ll be sipping on cocktails (your choice from Bermudian Mule, Lime House Spritz or Dark & Stormy) as well as red and white wines, a selection of craft beers and a number of spirits, too, like Smoke Lab’s vodka, rum by Chairman’s Reserve, Monkey Shoulder’s whiskey and Bulldog London gin.
+Across the two-hour brunch hanging with friends, you could be sipping on free-flowing cocktails as well as red and white wines, a selection of craft beers and a number of spirits, too.
+How you want to lime is up to you.

 Lime House has got all the rums.